-Following on from a successful 2015 event, DSEI 2017 will once again feature sessions in each of the Zones – Air, Land, Naval, Security and Joint.
-Visitors will be able to see Ministerial and MOD Service Chiefs' keynotes, and topical presentations delivered by thought-leaders from international military, government, industry and academia.
+DSEI 2017 once again featured sessions in each of the Zones – Air, Land, Naval, Security and Joint.
+Visitors enjoyed free access to the Seminar Programme and were able to see Ministerial and MOD Service Chiefs' keynotes, and topical presentations delivered by thought-leaders from international military, government, industry and academia.

 The Global Platform of Choice

-The DSEI 2017 Seminar Programme is designed and crafted by the industry.
-It engages fully between military, industry and academia within the defence and security community to address topics that matter.
+The DSEI 2017 Seminar Programme was designed and crafted by the industry.
+It engaged fully between military, industry and academia within the defence and security community to address topics that matter.

 2017 will see the global defence and security sector evolving to ensure the security of nations in a modern era of combat.
 Strategic approaches to contingency planning, agile expeditionary forces, whole force concepts, the expansion of intelligence platforms, and the strengthening of its skills base, has led to a revolution in renewed policies, technical innovations, increased competition and greater collaboration.